 Create a Window to What Lies Beyond

-Seriously, if you saw a door with a window in a garden you'd want to open it up and see what's on the other side, right?
+Seriously, if you saw a door with a window in a garden you'd want to open it up.
+Then see what's on the other side, right?
 Here two designers use a framed out door to create separation from one garden room to the next.
 On the left, a mowed path of free-flowering white perennials leads to a multi-pane door.
-To the right, the designer salvaged this door and removed the glass panes in order to not confuse birds who might fly into it.
+To the right, the designer salvaged this door and removed the glass panes.
+This was in order to not confuse birds who might fly into it.
 Both are inspired examples of how use mystery to transition from space to space.

-We've shown you both a side view and inserted a full frontal view of what might be one of the most interesting ideas for mystery we've seen.
-Here the designer used patina on metal panels to create a walled effect and then cut a moon gate right smack in the middle to allow the Japanese maple to poke through a few branches.
+We've shown you a side view.
+And, inserted a full frontal view of what might be one of the most interesting ideas for mystery we've seen.
+Here the designer used patina on metal panels to create a walled effect.
+Then cut a moon gate right smack in the middle to allow the Japanese maple to poke through some branches.
 There’s something awesome on the other side, but you only get a hint.
 So cool!

-Seen from a distance all three of these designs create the same sort of response–what are they hiding and how do I get there to see it!
-At the top left, an arch on stone pillars hints at something worth the journey down that winding path (how simple would this be in just about any yard).
-The two images below show how to use pretty basic plants (boxwood and Queen Anne's lace) to play with perspective by narrowing the view.
+Seen from a distance all three of these designs create the same sort of response.
+What are they hiding and how do I get there to see it!
+At the top left, an arch on stone pillars hints at something worth the journey down that winding path.
+(How simple would this be in just about any yard).
+The two images below show how to use pretty basic plants (boxwood and Queen Anne's lace).
+Used to play with perspective by narrowing the view.
 What makes all of these work so well is the payoff on the other side.

-A path set on an angle rather than on an axis is one of the simplest way to create mystery because it demands that you go exactly where you are led.
-What makes this one really sing is the way the designer has exaggerated the arc of those curves and then used wonderfully tall grasses and a specimen tree to completely hide what's around the bend.
+A path set on an angle rather than on an axis is one of the simplest way to create mystery.
+This is because it demands that you go exactly where you are led.
+What makes this one really sing is the way the designer has exaggerated the arc of those curves.
+Then used wonderfully tall grasses and a specimen tree to completely hide what's around the bend.
 (Hawks Landscape, Milwaukee, WI)

-What makes this space really special is the use of sheared shapes that make you think this is a formal landscape with the almost visual confusion of those giant flowering shrubs.
-It's the use of a symmetrical pair of plants that rise above the rest of the garden that creates the mystery (not only where we're going but what sort of garden is this anyway!)
-While this is a garden that takes time to make, the idea of using a pair of outlier shrubs as a frame is something you could do today.
+What makes this space special is the use of sheared shapes that make you think this is a formal landscape.
+With the almost visual confusion of those giant flowering shrubs.
+It's the use of a symmetrical pair of plants rising above the rest of the garden that creates the mystery.
+(Not only where we're going but what sort of garden is this anyway!)
+While this is a garden that takes time to make.
+The idea of using a pair of outlier shrubs as a frame is something you could do today.